 Lift Tickets

 As with the other Myoko ski resorts, your best bet is to purchase lift passes as you go.
 Ikenotaira lift passes are a little cheaper than at Akakura, and many of the local lodgings offer discounted lift ticket vouchers.
-And for families, Ikenotaira offers a range of very economical family lift combo lift tickets.

 Ikenotaira Snow

-Myoko ski resorts, Ikenotaira is renowned for getting absolutely dumped on with snow due to the orographic lift that Mount Myoko provides and its proximity to the coast.
+Like the other Myoko ski resorts, Ikenotaira is renowned for getting absolutely dumped on with snow due to the orographic lift that Mount Myoko provides and its proximity to the coast.
 As Ikenotaira is reasonably mellow, deep powder days can be a bit challenging to maintain momentum, especially for snowboarders.

 Snow quality maintenance is reasonable at Ikenotaira in the height of winter, and the top elevation is middle of the road for a Myoko ski resort.
-However most of the slopes are southeast facing so when the sun comes out the powder can become very gluggy.
+However, most of the slopes are southeast facing so when the sun comes out the powder can become very gluggy.

 Terrain Parks